simeonlu/GolangExercise/README.md

 # GolangExercise
-Exercise code snippets for the book &lt;The Go Programming Language>
+Exercise code snippets for the book of &lt;The Go Programming Language>